16th Sustainment Brigade: Activation

 In July 2008, the brigade deployed to Iraq for its first tour in Operation Iraqi Freedom as a sustainment brigade.
 Its mission in the country was to provide sustainment and force protection operations in support of Multi-National Division North with life support and logistical operations.
-On 22 July 2008, the brigade's soldiers underwent final preparations before departing Rammstein Air Base for northern Iraq.
+On 22 July 2008, the brigade's soldiers underwent final preparations before departing Ramstein Air Base for northern Iraq.
 The brigade operated out of Contingency Operating Base Q-West, which was supported by a dozen Iraqi small businesses.

 In October 2008, the brigade's leaders attended a conference at Joint Base Balad.
 Hosted by the 3rd Sustainment Command (Expeditionary), the conference was attended by the 1st, 7th, 16th, 55th, and 371st Sustainment Brigades, as well as the 76th Infantry Brigade Combat Team.
 They discussed streamlining and coordinating sustainment throughout the region.
 Among the brigade's operations was a water project in the Ninewa province.
 The brigade operated with US Air Force and Iraqi Army engineers to repair infrastructure that brought water from the Tigris River to the entire province, including the base.
 The brigade has also undertaken several other support duties for units operating throughout northern Iraq.

 The brigade participated in joint exercises with the 18th Military Police Brigade and other elements of the 21st Theater Support Command in Spring of 2009.
 The exercises involved extensive battle simulations and role play missions to test the overall effectiveness of the units.

 In October 2010, the brigade served as the command and control element for Saber Strike 11, a cooperative training effort aimed at improving interoperability and preparing Latvian, Estonian, Lithuanian and U.S. troops for upcoming deployments in support of the International Security Assistance Forces in Afghanistan.

-In July 2016, 23rd Ordnance Company, 18th Combat Sustainment Support Command assumed mission command of the logistics for Task Force Warhammer, in Mihail Kogalniceanu Air Base, Romania.
+In July 2016, 23rd Ordnance Company, 18th Combat Sustainment Support Command assumed mission command of the logistics for Task Force Warhammer, in Mihail Kogălniceanu Air Base, Romania.